AndrealVox/box_o_vox/README.md

 -Boxland: a new biome with cliffs canyons and larger(and less) water sources

--Botanist: a job that allows plants and trees to be made along with dye for further updates

 -Necromancer: a combat class that allows you to summon the undead to fight for you

 -New flora: a few fruit trees(apple, banana, lime, orange) and new plants(daisy, foxlily, nightshade, sunflower, greentea, firebeard, hemp, and peppercorn)